-How to connect to Microsoft Word with a NET6 application
+How to Connect to Microsoft Word with a NET6 Application

-Next, we copy this code, which is a summarized and corrected version of Microsoft’s own examples.
+Then, copy this code, which is a summarized and corrected version of Microsoft’s own examples.

 using Microsoft.Office.Interop;